dustinpfister/test_threejs/views/demos/r150/README.md

 So I might be able to create a custom r150 build that works my taking the up to date source code of r150, but reverting to the state of common.glsl.js in the last working build [found here](https://github.com/mrdoob/three.js/blob/31e7b1fc7abb9c0933002e6c80a10d67c6e4cf3d/src/renderers/shaders/ShaderChunk/common.glsl.js)

+### Using a custom build of r150 to get it working with raspberry pi 4

+I have made a custom build of threejs in which I am using an older state of the common.glsl.js file in the shader chunk lib.
+So far that seems to be working.